poorni24/Building_Chatbot_Using_Python/README.md

 # Building_Chatbot_Using_Python
-Done with a simple chatbot application in Python.
+This is a simple chatbot application built using Python.
 The chatbot namely Jane answers for the basic queries based on the training corpus.
+The training data is hereby attached in the form of text documnet.